BioCleanersBioCleaners

 Check if Indiana's victim compensation program covers your cleanup

 Indiana Violent Crime Victim Compensation Fund may reimburse biohazard cleanup costs for crime victims and their families.
-Coverage status: sometimes covered — verify with the agency.
+Coverage status: cleanup typically covered.

 • Application deadline: Within 2 years of the crime